katmel98/authdoc2/README.md

 **_[Daux.io](https://dauxio.github.io)_** is a documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.

 It allows you to create a static content from Markdown documentation.
-You can generate n-number of documentations with this tool, it'll be necessary to take the static content into a root directory predefined that will has the different documentations in it and will work as documentation's origin folder.
+You can generate n-number of documentations with this tool, it'll be necessary to take the static content into a predefined docs directory that will contains different packages docs in it and will be used as documentation's origin folder.

 ### **_MONGODB_**